AliceO2Group/AliceO2/doc/CMakeMigration.md

 1. rewrite all our main CMakeLists.txt to get a working build, but without taking care of the more difficult or less critical parts, like a) GPU stuff (critical and difficult) b) testing of Root macros (difficult) c) getting a proper O2Config.cmake produced (aka packaging).
 This first step is like a proof-of-concept, but almost full scale.
 Discuss the implementation choices at this stage.

-2 or 3. add Root macro testing
+2. add GPU/HIP/OpenCL stuff

-3 or 2. add GPU/HIP/OpenCL stuff
+3. add Root macro testing

 4. add creation of O2Config.cmake